C-3-F/CS324/07-hw-sockets/README.md

      or TCP), and there are no messages are available at the socket for reading?
 Hint: see the man page for `recv(2)`, especially the "DESCRIPTION" section.
 See also the instructions in Part 1.
+     It blocks and waits for a message to arrive

  28. What happens when you call `recv()` on an open socket (UDP or TCP), and the number of bytes available for reading is less than the requested amount?
 Hint: see the man pages for `read(2)` and `recv(2)`, especially the "RETURN VALUE" section.
+     It only returns the number of bytes received, even if it is less than the amount.

  29. What happens you you call `recv()` on an open UDP socket, and you specify a length that is less than the length of the next datagram?
 Hint: see the man page for `udp(7)`, specifically within the first three paragraphs of the "DESCRIPTION" section.
 See also questions 12 and 13.
+     The data will be truncated

  30. What happens you you call `recv()` on an open TCP socket, and you specify a length that is less than the number of bytes available for reading?
      Hint: see questions 22 and 23.
+     It will read the amount requested but the bytes are still pending to be read so they can be read in subsequent requests.

 Close down all the terminal panes in your `tmux` session to _close_ your `tmux` session.